-The government helps people who have TB.
+- The government helps people who have TB.
 The treatment is of a very high quality.
 You will not have to pay for it.
-The government encourages DOTS supporters to help treat and cure people who have TB.

-The government is trying to fight the stigma and discrimination around TB.
+The government uses the DOTS method to treat and cure TB. - The government is trying to fight the stigma and discrimination around TB.
 They make sure that TB patients can go for counselling and get support.

-List of places to help you
+Places to help you